KyteProject/omux.dev/src/content/blog/essential-guide-software-architecture-web-development.md

   - Software Design
   - Web Application Architecture
 ogImage: "/images/pexels-christina-morillo-1181345.jpg"
 description: "Discover the integral role of software architecture in web development.
-Dive into our comprehensive guide and explore common patterns like the client-server, microservices, MVC, layered, and event-driven patterns.
 Expand your understanding of each architecture's application in web development."
 ---

 ![Introduction to Software Architecture in Web Development](/images/pexels-christina-morillo-1181345.jpg)